 SPCR doctoral student Abigail Methlev (University of Manchester) was awarded the Society for Academic Primary Care (SAPC).
 North, Early Career Researcher prize in November 2013.
-The prize recognises the research Abi has done towards her PhD entitled 'Experiences of mental health support for people with Multiple Sclerosis: What can the concept of candidacy contribute to our understanding of care?'
-Awarded to people with less than three years' research experience, the title gives Abi complimentary registration to the SAPC Annual Scientific Meeting in Edinburgh in of a NIHR SPCR funded PhD at the University of Manchester.
-Her research qualitatively investigates the experiences of people with and the corresponding experiences and perceptions of their health care providers.
+The prize recognises the research Abi has done towards her PhD entitled 'Experiences of mental health support for people with Multiple Sclerosis: What can understanding of care?'
+Awarded to people with title gives Abi complimentary registration to the SAPC Annual Scientific Meeting in Edinburgh in investigates the experiences of people with Multiple Sclerosis in healthcare services, and the corresponding experiences and perceptions of their health care providers.
 Is it safe to wake up?